maxnyla/Pawsome/README.md

 ## Description

-*Note: This site portrays a fictitious business, created purely for the purpose of this exercise*
+*Note: This site portrays a fictitious business, created purely for the purpose of this exercise.
+This will be my first Milestone Project for the Code Institute Diploma in Full Stack Development*

 PawSome is a pet services company, offering dog walking and boarding services as well as home visits in the customer's home.
 It was created by a dog owner who understands how difficult it is to leave your four legged family member behind when you need